Vicky Morales

-Victoria "Vicky" Torres Morales-Reyno (/tl/; born July 10, 1969) is a Filipino broadcast journalist and television presenter.
-She is a co-anchor of GMA Network's early evening newscast 24 Oras since 2014 and the host of the Saturday afternoon documentary-drama show Wish Ko Lang! since 2004.
+Victoria Torres Morales-Reyno (/tl/; born July 10, 1969) is a Filipino broadcast journalist and television presenter.
+She is a co-anchor of GMA Network's early evening newscast 24 Oras since 2014 and the host of the Saturday afternoon documentary-drama show Wish Ko Lang! from 2004 to 2026.
 For hosting Wish Ko Lang!, she received the "Best Public Service Program Host" award at the 29th PMPC Star Awards for Television in 2015.
 She previously anchored Saksi, the late news program of GMA Network, from 1999 to 2014.
 On GTV, she hosts a magazine news program entitled Good News Kasama si Vicky Morales, which was started in 2011 when GTV was previously known as GMA News TV.

 Aside from receiving a PMPC Star Award, she received different accolades from other local awards including Catholic Mass Media Awards, UP Gandingan, USTv Awards, Gawad Tanglaw, Northwest Samar State University Student Choice Awards, and Anak TV Seal.
 Her skills as a journalist has also been recognized internationally by the Asian TV Awards, New York Festival, US International Film and Video Awards, and the George Foster Peabody Awards.